luparral/appointments/README.md

 # Doctor Appointments API
-API that cleans up and restructures Doctor's appointments data.
+This is a simple API that can be used to pre-process and organise medical appointments from the Sesame programming test API.

 ### Request